1931–1933 New York City rent strikes: New wave of rent strikes

 The draw-down of strikes would change in December 1932, with a whole new wave far bigger than the last.

 First starting in Crotona Park East, the strikes spread to Brownsville, Williamsburg, Boro Park, the Lower East Side and the East Bronx.
-In February 1933 the Real Estate New states in panic about the situation that, "there are more then 200 buildings in the Borough of the Bronx [on rent strike]... and a considerably greater number in which such disturbances are brewing or in contemplation."
+In February 1933 the Real Estate New states in panic about the situation that, "there are more than 200 buildings in the Borough of the Bronx [on rent strike]... and a considerably greater number in which such disturbances are brewing or in contemplation."

 This change in movement was due to a shift in the strategic decisions of the US Communist Party on how to conduct the rent strikes.
 The Communist organizers expanded their scope and effectiveness of organizing the unemployed; Leading hunger marches, and initiated demonstrations & sit-ins of neighborhood relief bureaus set by the state (Note: (and in part funded by the Federal Emergency Relief Administration)) to dispense direct relief to the unemployed.
 Communist leader heavily publicized the hardships of the population and continue to push for mass action of the employed, focusing in further on rent and eviction as primary concerns and on emphasized a tool to address it, the rent strike.

 The Communist Party mobilized it complete network of organizations to picket rent striking build, organize street rallies and protest marches through striking neighborhoods, which made the movement far more intimidating and effective then the year before.
 Attempts by landlords to break the rents led to violent street conflicts between police and strike tenant & their neighborhood supporters.